haysnairpa/ocr-fe/README.md

 ### Backend Setup

-The backend consists of two Google Colab notebooks that need to be run separately:
+The backend consists of two Google Colab notebooks that need to be run separately.
+You'll also need access to the model files stored in Google Drive.

+#### Model Files

+1. **Text Detection Models**
+   - Access the models here: [Text Detection Models](https://drive.google.com/drive/folders/10Oo7unvtqh-fukg-CxlbqDmk-ZmxFFnP?usp=sharing)
+   - These include Hi-SAM and ParseQ models for text detection and recognition
+   - Don't forget to add shortcut this drive into your own drive

+2. **Symbol Detection Models**
+   - Access the models here: [Symbol Detection Models](https://drive.google.com/drive/folders/1mZqPg0r3q3gxMS923ZyIoLx8TvdxTfoW?usp=sharing)
+   - These include YOLOv8 models trained for symbol detection
+   - Don't forget to add shortcut this drive into your own drive

 #### Text Detection Backend